Prakash-Ravichandran/webpack_configuration/README.md

 ## configuration of html-webpack-plugin

-> Specify webpack to pick the template.html file to be generated in dist/.<br> > [Refer Loaders in detail](https://webpack.js.org/concepts/loaders/).
+> Specify webpack to pick the template.html file to be generated in dist/.<br> > [Refer Plugins in detail](https://webpack.js.org/concepts/plugins/#root).
 >
 > > ```
 > >